SCjona/watermeter/README.md

 * Better character recognition under poor lighting
 * Support for multiple fonts and rotated digits
 * Fast and accurate performance on CPU (no CUDA required)

+Perfect — here’s a polished new section you can drop straight into your README (before or after the "Features" section).
+It describes your **context-aware parsing logic** in a clear, user-friendly way, and adds a concise entry to your **Feature list**.

+---

+### 🧠 Context-Aware Parsing

+Reading analog water meters isn’t always straightforward — small perspective distortions, glare, or dial overlaps can cause subtle OCR errors.
+To improve accuracy, this project uses **context-aware logic** that considers relationships between multiple readings instead of treating each digit or dial in isolation.

+#### 🔹 Analog Dial Correction

+For meters with several rotating dials (the *decimal_analogs* section in your config), the system compares the detected pointer angles across all dials.
+Because analog dials are mechanically linked, a small offset on one dial (e.g., the pointer slightly before or after a number) can be corrected by analyzing the adjacent dials’ positions.
+This significantly reduces false readings caused by:

+* Camera perspective skew
+* Shadows or glare on one dial
+* Slight pointer misalignment

+#### 🔹 Integer–Decimal Consistency

+Analog water meters often have **rolling digit wheels**, where the last (rightmost) digit is partially rotated when transitioning to the next value.
+To handle this, the integer OCR results are **cross-checked against the decimal dials**:

+* If the decimal dial indicates that a rollover is happening (e.g., between 0.2 and 1), the last integer digit is ignored and the previous value is used.
+* This prevents misreads such as `"12345"` when the true reading is `"12344.9"`.
+* This also prevents misreads from partially rotated digits such as `12346.4` when OCR detects the `6` as `0` because it is partially cut off

+This context-aware correction makes the final reading far more reliable than pure OCR alone.

 ---